A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Extended SEP following loss of Medicaid/CHIP

-In addition to the “unwinding SEP,” HHS has also finalized (see page 271) an extended special enrollment period when a person loses eligibility for Medicaid or CHIP, starting in 2024.
+HHS finalized (see page 271) an extended special enrollment period when a person loses eligibility for Medicaid or CHIP, starting in 2024.

-Under this new rule, the exchanges have the option to give people 90 days after the loss of Medicaid/CHIP coverage to enroll in a new plan (as opposed to the normal 60 days for other loss-of-coverage scenarios).
+Under this new rule, HealthCare.gov gives people 90 days after the loss of Medicaid/CHIP coverage to enroll in a new plan9 (as opposed to the normal 60 days for other loss-of-coverage scenarios).
 People losing Medicaid/CHIP also continue to have the normal 60-day window before the loss of coverage, during which they can enroll in a new plan with coverage effective the first of the month following the end of their Medicaid/CHIP coverage.

 The new 90-day window to enroll in an individual/family plan after the loss of Medicaid is based on the fact that states must provide at least a 90-day window when a person’s Medicaid disenrollment can be reconsidered, without them having to submit a new application.
-The extra time allows a person in that situation to spend that time to try to get the Medicaid reinstated if such person so desires instead of applying for new coverage, and the longer SEP allows the person to fully pursue that option.
+So if a person who has been disenrolled from Medicaid wishes to pursue reinstatement, the longer SEP gives them time to work on that before opting to apply for Marketplace coverage.

-State-run exchanges have the option to offer this 90-day SEP, or to offer a longer SEP if they’re in a state where the Medicaid reconsideration window is longer than 90 days.12
+State-run exchanges have the option to offer this 90-day SEP, or to offer a longer SEP if they’re in a state where the Medicaid reconsideration window is longer than 90 days.10

 And as described below, HHS has also finalized a rule change that will allow for an overlap in coverage when the old plan ends mid-month, which sometimes happens with Medicaid.